antononcube/Raku-Math-DistanceFunctions-Edit/README-work.md

 ## Profiling and performance

-Since the speed is the most important reason for this package, after its complete initial version, profiling was done each refactoring step.
+Since the speed is the most important reason for this package, after its complete initial version, profiling was done after each refactoring step.
 See the file ["faster-word-distances.raku"](./examples/faster-word-distances.raku).

 - For ASCII (non-UTF-8) strings `edit-distance` is ≈70 times faster than `dld`.
 - For UTF-8 strings ≈5 times faster.

-Here is en example output of the normalized profiling times done with the script "faster-word-distances.raku":
+Here is an example output of the normalized profiling times done with the script "faster-word-distances.raku":

 ```
 StrDistance => 1